5 Common Roofing Questions

 Expert Advice on Your Roof

 Whether a storm damaged your roof or your roof looks old and worn, replacing or repairing your roof is not something that should be delayed.
-Waiting to take until your roof fails can turn into a very costly mistake.
+Waiting to get expert advice on your roof until your roof fails can turn into a very costly mistake.

-As one of the top 20 home improvement companies in the United States, we’ve put together 5 commonly asked roofing questions so you don’t get blindsided by the unexpected cost.
+As the Top Performing Roofing company in the United States, we’ve put together 5 commonly asked roofing questions and answers so you don’t get blindsided by the unexpected cost.

 1) What Are Signs of Roof Damage?